bpleines/ansible-infoblox/README.md

 Requirements
 ------------

 The infoblox-client installed on the targeted localhost machine.
-Ansible Core >= v2.5 for the infoblox modules and lookup plugin.
+Ansible Core >= v2.5 for the Infoblox modules and lookup plugin.

 Role Variables
 --------------
-Example nios_provider supplied below.
-This can be vaulted in group_vars/all/vault.yml for production use.
+Example *nios_provider* supplied below. *nios_provider* can be vaulted in group_vars/all/vault.yml for production use.

 ```
 nios_provider: